goncaloroque30/GRAPE-Docs/docs/Application.md

 | Vertical Count         | &#10003;  | &#8805; 1                                                        |          |
 | Grid Rotation          | &#10003;  | -180 &#8804; x &#8804; 180                                       |          |

-On import error: does not change the receptor set of the noise run.

 #### Noise Runs Point Receptors

 | Variable           | Mandatory | Constraint                 | Unit     |